jaymoh/io_tasks/README.md

 `DB_DATABASE=tasks_db`

-Build the containers with docker-compose using the `docker-compose build` command in detached mode.
+Build the containers with docker-compose using the `docker-compose build` command.

 ```bash
 docker-compose build